Welcome to the SEED site!

 Expand outdoor learning opportunities where students participate in garden-based activities that are interwoven within grade-appropriate math, science, social studies, and arts curricula.

-Educate people about interconnected relationships of food, environment, ecology, community, and cultural histories.
+Educate students and community members about the interconnected relationships of food, environment, ecology, community, and cultural histories.

 Decrease the risk of food insecurity in our community and improve nutrition through fun, hands-on learning activities.

 · SEED began with an inaugural meeting on February 17, 2009.
 Soon after, ground was broken on the first of three school garden at River Mill Elementary.

 · SEED wrote a successful $3,700 grant to Lowe’s in 2009 and built our second school garden, tool shed and compost bins at Eagle Creek Elementary in spring of 2010.

 · SEED biennially holds a fall Harvest Dinner and Silent Auction fundraiser to fund ongoing expenses for tools, soil, seeds, starts, etc.

 · SEED broke ground during the winter of 2010-2011 at the Estacada Middle School on a lovely pinwheel-shaped garden, using donated funds.
 The garden was first was planted by students on Earth Day of 2011.